-Eni has launched its new HPC4 supercomputer at its Green Data Centre in Ferrera Erbognone, 60km away from Milan.
+Eni has launched its new HPC4 supercomputer at its Green Data Center in Ferrera Erbognone, 60km away from Milan.

 The new hybrid HPC cluster provided by Hewlett Packard Enterprise (HPE) quadruples the company's computing power and makes it the world's most powerful industrial system.